The Absence of Periodicity in Repeating FRB: Aperiodic Models

 \subsection{Non-Repeaters}

 Several lines of evidence indicate that non-repeating FRB differ qualitatively from repeating FRB; they are distinguished by more than a repetition rate.
-One is the ``sad trombone'' phenomenon observed in many repeating FRB: within a burst the frequency of emission drifts downward (this is distinguished from the effects of dispersive propagation) \citep{H19,J19,Ra20}.
-This is not observed in non-repeaters.
+One is the ``sad trombone'' phenomenon characteristic of repeating FRB: within a burst the frequency of emission drifts downward, distinguished from the effects of dispersive propagation \citep{H19,J19,Ra20}.
+Its origin is not understood, but it may be a useful phenomenological tool for distinguishing the two classes of sources even if only one burst has been observed.
+Other distinguishing characteristics have been reported by \citet{A21,P21}.

 Another argument is the bimodality of the duty factors, defined by

 where $F$ is the flux.
 For repeaters $D$ is typically $\sim 10^{-5}$ while for non-repeaters (where only an upper limit can be found) $D \lesssim 10^{-8}\text{--}10^{-10}$ for the best observed non-repeating FRB \citep{K17b,K18,K19}.
 If repeating and non-repeating FRB differed only quantitatively, a monotonic, rather than bimodal, distribution of $D$ would be expected.